pateljannat/LMS-Docs/docs/index.md

 ![Courses](./images/course-list.png)

-If you are a school or college, aiming to provide the best online learning experience to your students, or you are an organization that wants to have a smooth online employee onboarding, Frappe LMS will help you achieve your needs.
+If you are a School or College, wishing to provide the best online learning experience to your students, or you are an organization that wants to have a smooth online employee onboarding, Frappe LMS will help you achieve your needs.

 Want to check out some existing sites that work on Frappe LMS?
 Below is a list of some platforms that are powered by Frappe LMS: